Best High-Protein Foods at Costco for Easy Meal Prep

 Quick Answer

-A 6-pound pack of chicken thighs is a smart buy if you portion and freeze it.
+A 6-pound pack of chicken thighs is a smart buy if you portion and freeze it the same day.
 A giant box of protein bars is not a smart buy if the bars are mostly sugar and you get tired of the flavor after four days.

-This guide breaks down the best high-protein foods at Costco, what to use them for, how to store them, what to skip, and how to build a realistic weekly Costco meal prep haul.
+This guide breaks down the best high-protein foods at Costco, exact protein and price data for each, what to skip (with specific product names), and how to build a realistic weekly Costco meal prep haul.

 For a full weekly shopping framework, start with the High-Protein Meal Prep Grocery List.
 If you are new to prepping food for the week, read High-Protein Meal Prep for Beginners first.